mnadler/OndselSolver/docs/plan-iterative-constraint-protection.md

 4. **Handles all cases**: correct assemblies, anti-parallel configurations, and inconsistent assemblies
 5. **Displays best-effort state** for inconsistent assemblies (returns normally instead of throwing)
 6. **Provides detailed diagnostics** via YAML format in console log
+7. **Filters ground joints** from diagnostics (they define the reference frame and can't be truly inconsistent)